OnurKerimoglu/stocks_forecasting_live/README.md

 #### Local Build
 Deployment of the inference pipeline is a two-step process:
 1. Model extraction from mlflow: issue `make extract_registered_model`, only after making sure that the mlflow server is running (if not `make mlflow_serve`).
 This will query mlflow and get the run_id of the model registered with alias 'champion' (i.e., last version), and copy the `model.pkl` and `requirements.txt` artifacts as well as the parameters as `params.json` into a `deployment` folder under project root (after removing its previous contents).
 2. Building the container image:  issue `make inference_build_local`.
-This will pack all necessary files and install packages needed for serving the inference pipeline.
+After triggering the `quality_checks` and `tests` targets (see [initial setup](#prerequisites-and-initial-setup)) to catch any obvious flaws, this will pack all necessary files and install packages needed for serving the inference pipeline.

 #### Local Testing
 To test the inference pipeline and try some forecasts: